CompbuildREDUX/Compbuild-Textures-PBR-Addon/README.md

+# Development has halted as of 2023

+## We have plans for a PBR & POM texture mapping addon that will entirely overhaul the current PBR addon.

 # Compbuild Textures PBR Addon

 Compbuild Textures includes an optional downloadable PBR addon which includes PBR textures for some of the blocks in the main texture pack.